tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

  * more...

 Lots of these services have now managed alternatives in the cloud (Google BigQuery, Google Dataproc, Amazon Redshift) so you wouldn't need to worry setting everything up.
-However, you might need to commit to storing data on S3 or some other Block storage for cloud alternative.
+However, you might need to commit to storing data on S3 or some other alternative for Block Storage on the cloud.

-Some other prominent tools propped up in Python ecosystem such as Airflow and Dask that can make your life easier.
+Some other prominent tools propped up in Python ecosystem such as [Airflow](https://airflow.apache.org/) and [Dask](https://dask.org/) that can make your life easier.

 ### Other models
 It looks like probabilistic (Bayesian) models are starting to pick up again.
-Using PyMC it is extremely easy to create and prototype models.
+Using [PyMC](https://docs.pymc.io/) it is extremely easy to create and prototype models.
 Pyro makes it easy to scale your probabilistic learning on GPUs.

 I am not familiar with the state of MCMC (Markov Chain Monte Carlo)